What Is a Sustainable Diet?

 Question: How can you eat to reduce your eco-impact?

-I have 5 main tips for eating a sustainable diet:
+Sharon’s Answer: Check out my 5 main tips for eating a sustainable diet.

-1. Eat a more plant-based diet.
-Cut your meat intake dramatically-especially red meat.
+Cut your meat intake dramatically-especially red meat, as well as dairy.
 Try Meatless Monday, put 75% plants on your plate, or go flexitarian.
+Learn more here.

-2. Trim food waste.
-Up to 40% of the food that is grown ends up in the trash.
+Up to 40% of the edible food that is grown ends up in the trash.
 The environmental impact of this waste is dramatic.
 Pack up your leftovers, don’t overshop, make sure you are using everything in your refrigerator before it goes bad, know that best buy dates are quality dates, not safety dates.
 Get rid of the perfection principal when you choose foods.
 Avoid over consumption.
+Get more tips here.

-3. Eat healthful foods.
-If you purchase highly processed junk foods, you are supporting a system of agriculture that uses up land, resources, and produces GHGE just to cosnume foods that harm health.
+If you purchase too many highly processed, low-nutrient foods, you are supporting a system of agriculture that uses up land, resources, and produces GHGE just to produce foods that harm health.
 That is the opposite of sustainability.